codingnninja/DevRel-How-to-sell-to-developers/README.md

 ***Contradictory or paradoxical name:*** Give a name that is an exact opposite of a norm, product, idea, tool or itself, e.g, noCode, Stackless, Serverless.

 ### Crafting compelling titles:
 Give your content titles that elicit curiosity at a glance.
-You can also use the approaches in naming above.
+You can also use the approaches in the naming above.
 Anyway, below shows your ways to do so:

 ***Use a paradox:*** You can make your reader curious by using a title that seems to be self-contradictory, contradictory or impossible.
-E.g  How to sell to developers (Nobody wants to sell to developers because it doesn’t work), *How to build a "Serverless Database" with JavaScript and Github*, and *How to understand a large, legacy codebase like a pro*.
+E.g.  How to sell to developers (Nobody wants to sell to developers because it doesn’t work), *How to build a "Serverless Database" with JavaScript and Github*, and *How to understand a large, legacy codebase like a pro*.

-***Use a question:*** Ask a thought-provoking question that piques the interest of your reader, E.g, Do you know you can reduce your debug time and stress with Replay?
+***Use a question:*** Ask a thought-provoking question that piques the interest of your reader, E.g., Do you know you can reduce your debug time and stress with Replay?

 ***Solve a problem:*** Make sure your title reflects the problem it solves so that people who need your solution can check it out, eg. *How to reduce your debug time and stress with Replay*

 ***Using a teaser:*** Give a title that hints at a strange or intriguing event or idea. *Replay: A video debugger that changed my career*, *The narrow death of Google*.

-***Use a metaphor:*** Use titles that compare two things of different classes, e.g, ChatGPT-on-steroid: the only coding assistant that never fail.
+***Use a metaphor:*** Use titles that compare two things of different classes, e.g., ChatGPT-on-steroid: the only coding assistant that never fails.

 ***Use a number:*** You can also use titles that start with a number like “10 ways to keep you developers productive”.